-Kansas uses the district system and the public schools of the state belong to the inhabitants of the various districts.
-New buildings, equipment and sites for school buildings are paid for by the tax-payers within their respective districts, and therefore belong to the inhabitants thereof.
+Kansas uses the district system, and the public schools of the state belong to the inhabitants of the various districts.
+New building, equipment and sites for school buildings are paid for by the taxpayers within their respective districts, and therefore belong to the inhabitants thereof.